-This project - a collaboration between the California Academy of Sciences, the California Ocean Protection Council (OPC), and the California Department of Fish and Wildlife (CDFW) - aims to design innovative approaches and tools to make use of the Academy’s citizen science efforts in support of the State of California’s long-term MPA monitoring Action Plan.
-First, this project will result in recommendations for increasing the usefulness of ongoing citizen science data collection, as well as help determine best practices for incorporating iNaturalist data into MPA monitoring to inform MPA management.
-Second, the project will generate knowledge of California coastal ecology and changing ocean conditions, for instance, by investigating patterns in community structure and diversity, and documenting and understanding implications of species range shifts.
+Our team is developing innovative approaches and tools (here is an example) to make use of the Academy’s citizen science efforts and iNaturalist community-contributed observations in support of the State of California’s long-term MPA Monitoring Action Plan.
+Our aims are twofold.
+First, to provide recommendations for increasing the usefulness of ongoing citizen science data collection and exploiting iNaturalist observations to understand and monitor MPA biodiversity and to inform MPA management.
+Second, to generate knowledge of California coastal ecology and understand the effects of changing ocean conditions, by examining spatial and temporal variation in community diversity and its drivers, and documenting and understanding species’ range shifts.

 You can help!
 Do you have unanswered questions about coastal biodiversity and MPAs in California?
 Answer our 5-min survey

 Snapshot Cal Coast Exploratory Tool (in development)

 Last week I had the opportunity to address the California Ocean Protection Council to briefly introduce our @calacademy @OPC_California work improving the usefulness of #citizenscience data to monitor #Marine #Protected #Areas pic.twitter.com/ILQoGL9Y8T— 𝐆𝐈𝐎 𝐑𝐀𝐏𝐀𝐂𝐂𝐈𝐔𝐎𝐋𝐎 (@giorapac) February 19, 2019